-In 2014, the Agency also updated and adopted the 2014 Learning and Development Framework, which provides direction for the professional and personal development needs of all staff members and contributes significantly to an efficient HR policy.
+Going forward, in 2014 the Agency also updated and adopted the 2014 Learning and Development Framework, which provides direction for the needs for professional and personal development of all staff members and contributes significantly to an efficient HR policy.

-2. PM2 methodology - training offered to staff
+(2) PM2 methodology - training offered to staff

-In the course of 2014, the Agency provided comprehensive training on PM2@EC - the Commission's official Project Management Methodology for all Project Managers and IT staff in the Agency.
+In the course of 2014 the Agency provided a comprehensive training on PM2@EC - the European Commission's official Project Management Methodology for all Project Managers and IT staff of the Agency.
 The course covered all aspects of the PM2 methodology, the governance framework and project roles, best practices, project planning, project logs and project reports.
-The training accommodated the Agency's project management methodologies, using a single methodology, to ensure coherent project management and to facilitate the effective contribution of the project team.
+The training accommodated the Agency's project management methodologies, using a single methodology, with the aim to ensure coherence in the management of projects and to facilitate the effective contribution of the project team.